La genesi del tuo colore

 "La genesi del tuo colore" (lit.
-'The genesis of your color') is a song by Italian singer Irama.
-It was released on 4 March 2021 through Warner Records.
+'The genesis of your color') is a song by Italian singer-songwriter Irama.
+It was released on 4 March 2021 through Warner Music Italy.

 The song premiered on the second evening of the Sanremo Music Festival 2021 and it ranked fifth at the end of the competition.

 Composition

 The song was written by the artist himself with Dario Faini and Giulio Nenna, both also producer of the trak.
 In an interview for Rockol Irama explained the meaning of the song and its writing process:

 "The lyrics of the song can be encapsulated in one sentence, it is definitely a hymn to life, a celebration of life.
 It is up-tempo, so it is an upbeat song, there is so much spirit in it, so much naturalness, so much sincerity and total freedom.
 On the other hand, there is also a melancholic vein that strongly characterises it.
 'La genesi del tuo colore' is a song that was born a cappella: it was born from a vibration, from a feeling. [...]
 I went and knocked on Dardust's door and then he welcomed me with open arms and we found ourselves in this sort of 'artistic marriage'.
 It is a marriage of two worlds: there is an orchestral world and an electronic world.
 These two worlds converge in the same place to generate this power, this energy. [...]
 In the track you can hear Dardust's hand but at the same time there is also a lot of mine.
 This made it possible to create something a bit unique, a meeting of several artists.
 It was very sincere and real."